42784/42784/README.md

 - 🌱 I’m currently learning Java

-- ❓ Ask me about anything related to Java stack and related technologies
+- ❓ Ask me about anything related to Java technologies

 - ⚡ Fun fact: I keep night shift swithed on at all times